No Cash Needed At This Cafe. Students Pay The Tab With Their Personal Data

 Companies can host recruitment sessions inside the cafe.
 Two Brown students, in a letter to The Brown Daily Herald, called for a boycott of the cafe in December, calling into question the principles of some sponsor companies:

 But if handing over personal data seems invasive, Ferris said the students don't seem to mind.
-She doesn't think she's seen a single customer refuse to give up the data.
+She doesn't think she has seen a single customer refuse to give up the data.

-It certainly didn't seem bother Nina Wolff Landau, a junior at Brown University.
-She's studying environmental studies, which the cafe already knows.
-Landau said the data collected is easily accessible on LinkedIn or other websites with a quick Google search.
+It certainly didn't seem to bother Nina Wolff Landau, a junior at Brown University.
+She is studying environmental studies, which the cafe already knows.
+Landau said the data collected are easily accessible on LinkedIn or other websites with a quick Google search.

 "Maybe I should have been more apprehensive, but everyone has your information at this point anyway," she said.
 "To give out my name and email and what I study does not seem so risky to me."